Networking Breakfast & Innovation Tours

 - Goodie bag included

-- Pioneering work in dairy nutrition, sustainability, and product innovation
+• Pioneering work in dairy science, sustainability, and product & process innovation.

-- Tours of the Pilot Plant, Genome Sequencing Suite, Microscopy Lab, and Food Lab
+• Guided visits to the Pilot Plant, Whole Genome Sequencing Suite, Microscopy Lab, and Product Experience Science (Food Lab).

 Spaces are limited – secure your place now.